stein197/phpunit-extended/README.md

 use PHPUnit\Framework\Attributes\Test;
 use PHPUnit\Framework\TestCase;
-use Stein197\PHPUnit\ExtendedTestCaseInterface;
-use Stein197\PHPUnit\TestCase as TestCaseTrait; // Trait that extends the basic PHPUnit assertion functionality and implements the ExtendedTestCaseInterface interface
+use Stein197\PHPUnit\ExtendedTextCase; // Trait that extends the basic PHPUnit assertion functionality and implements the ExtendedTestCaseInterface interface use Stein197\PHPUnit\ExtendedTestCaseInterface;

 // Your test class
 final class ResponseTest extends TestCase implements ExtendedTestCaseInterface {

-	use TestCaseTrait; // Include the extended assertions
+	use ExtendedTextCase; // Include the extended assertions

 	#[Test]
 	public function testResponse(): void {